Find a Location

 In a fine needle aspiration procedure, a thin needle is inserted into the cyst, after the area has been numbed.
 Your medical provider will drain the cyst’s fluids through the needle.
 Patients typically experience no discomfort to minimal discomfort during the procedure.

-With an incision and drainage procedure, your medical provider will start by numbing the area with a local anesthetic.
-They will make a small incision into the abscess using a scalpel or needle.
+A medical provider will first numb the area with a local anesthetic.
+They’ll make a small incision using a scalpel or needle.
 The pus will then be drained from the abscess, and some of the discharge may be collected for testing.
-Once the abscess has been drained, the medical provider will clean the wound and rinse it with a saline solution.
+Once drained, the wound will be cleaned and rinsed with a saline solution.

 Injuries We Treat